englerfa/Logging_Python/README.md

 * We do not log monkey functions to prevent re-inspection.
 With monkey functions, we mean the functions that we introduced in this method.
 * We do not log inner functions, also called nested functions since module `inspect` does not retrieve them.
 * We do not log lambda functions since since module `inspect` does not retrieve them.
 * We skip methods that have a non-executable signature, e.g., that contain an invalid path.
-More formally, when an object's built-in method \texttt{repr()}, which should return an executable string of the object, returns something with an invalid syntax (e.g., string containing `i <, >, ', ", /, \, ...`), we want to skip it.
+More formally, when an object's built-in method \texttt{repr()}, which should return an executable string of the object, returns something with an invalid syntax (e.g., string containing `<, >, ', ", /, \`, ...), we want to skip it.
 * We skip functions that contain the following strings in the signature `<locals>`, `_get_kwargs`, `_\repr__`, and `argparse._ActionsContainer._get_handler`.